 7. Interest-Reduction Features

 Apple Card’s interest calculator and interest-reduction suggestions are classic examples of “nudge” theory in action.
-By revealing just how much you’ll save over time by paying a little more up front, these features nudge you to make smart financial decisions.
+By revealing just how much you’ll save over time by paying a little more upfront, these features nudge you to make smart financial decisions.
 Of course, it’s always best to pay off your balance in full by the statement due date, but when unexpected expenses make that impossible, it’s nice to feel like your credit card issuer is on your side.

-8. Useful Budgeting & Spending Control Features
+8. Useful Budgeting and Spending Control Features

 With so many budgeting and spending control features, Apple Card feels like a personal budgeting suite with a spending aid built in.

 Maybe that’s the point.
-Though most small business credit cards have basic expense tracking and reporting features, Apple Card’s package is unusually robust for a consumer credit card.
+Though most small-business credit cards have basic expense tracking and reporting features, Apple Card’s package is unusually robust for a consumer credit card.
 If what’s keeping you from building and sticking to a household budget is the inconvenience inherent in standalone budgeting software, this is a potential game-changer.

 9. Text-Based Customer Support

 Apple Card’s text-based customer support is a low-friction alternative to menu-laden, over-automated phone support and unpredictable email support.
 Whether this feature is as efficient as Apple and Goldman Sachs promise remains to be seen, but it’s difficult to see it being worse than the status quo – for relatively simple issues, at least.